by K.R. Tremblay, Jr. & revised by C. Weiner* (7/19)

 - Turn off lights when not in use.

-- Use task lighting whenever possible instead of brightly lighting an entire room.
+- Use task lighting whenever possible instead of lighting an entire room.

 - Control outdoor lights with sensors or timers so they stay off during the day.